Belize

 - Sustainable Tourism Practices

-- Sustainable tourism is promoted through eco-friendly accommodations and tours that highlight Belize's natural and cultural heritage.
+- Sustainable tourism is promoted through eco-friendly lodging and tours that emphasize cultural and environmental education.

 - Renewable Energy Use